Woolf Barnato: Early life

 The youngest son of Fanny Bees and Barney Barnato, who had made a fortune as a "Randlord" in South African diamond and gold mining, he was a relative of the Joel family of entrepreneurs.

-He was born at Spencer House, 27 St James's Place, London.
+Barnato was born at Spencer House, 27 St James's Place, London.
 He had a sister, Leah Primrose (died 1933) and a brother, Isaac "Jack" Henry (died 1918 of bronchial pneumonia).
 The family divided their time between London, Brighton, Colwyn Bay and South Africa.

 In 1897, when Woolf was two years old, his father died near Madeira during a sea crossing from South Africa to London.
 The official verdict was suicide ("death by drowning while temporarily insane").
 Woolf inherited his father's fortune, but with the monies placed in trust.
 He inherited his first instalment of £250,000 in 1914 at the age of 19.
 In addition, Woolf benefited from a further inheritance after the murder of Woolf Barnato Joel in Johannesburg in 1898.

 Barnato was educated at Charterhouse School and Trinity College, Cambridge.

 Sports

 Barnato's attitude to a new sport that took his interests, was to immerse himself in the learning process, practising endlessly and taking lessons only from the very best instructors he could find.
 His desire to excel at whatever he attempted was considerable.

-He collected prizes (including the 1925 Duke of York Trophy) for motor boat racing, using his Bentley-powered boat 'Ardenrun V'.
+Barnato collected prizes (including the 1925 Duke of York Trophy) for motor boat racing, using his Bentley-powered boat 'Ardenrun V'.
 A keen shot, he bred horses at his house Ardenrun, and hunted with the Old Surrey and Burstow Foxhounds.
 He was a strong swimmer, a good amateur boxer, and also played tennis to 'country house level'.
 He took golf lessons at Coombe Hill Golf Club, Kingston, Surrey, with the club professional Archie Compston, a friend of King Edward VIII.

 Career

 Barnato served as an officer in the Royal Field Artillery, British Army in World War I. Serving in France, Egypt and Palestine, he attained the rank of captain in the latter stages of the war.

-Having claimed a share of the business's profits from 1897 to 1916, in 1917 he broke off his business arrangements with the Joels.
-After a long legal dispute in South Africa, Woolf settled for £900,000 plus £50,000 in costs.
+Having claimed a share of the business's profits from 1897 to 1916, in 1917, Barnato broke off his business arrangements with the Joels.
+After a long legal dispute in South Africa, Barnato settled for £900,000 plus £50,000 in costs.
 He then sued his family for the £50,000, as well as £23,883 for disbursements.

 Following settlement of the case, Barnato played first-class cricket, appearing as wicket-keeper with Surrey County Cricket Club from 1928 to 1930.